mahynski/pychemauth/README.md

 Can be used to balance classes during training, or to supplement measurements that are very hard to make.  `imblearn` pipelines are designed to be drop-in replacements for sklearn pipelines so are often used instead.
 * [Imbalanced Learning](https://imbalanced-learn.org/stable/index.html) - SMOTE, ADASYN, etc.
 * Generative Networks (VAE, GAN)

+### Feature Selection
+[Feature extraction](https://scikit-learn.org/stable/modules/feature_extraction.html), such as PCA, involves manipulating inputs to produce new "dimensions" or composite features, such as the first principal component.
+[Feature selection](https://scikit-learn.org/stable/modules/feature_selection.html) simply involves selecting a subset of known features (such as columns) to use.  scikit-learn has many [built-in examples](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_selection) that you can use.
+Additional tools such as [BorutaSHAP](https://github.com/Ekeany/Boruta-Shap) and some based on the [Jensen-Shannon Divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence) are also implemented here.

 ## Conventional Chemometrics [Small amount of data available]